-Bryant Park is the home of the Main Branch of the New York Public Library.
+Bryant Park is the home of the New York Public Library Main Branch.
 The lawn is built over the library’s underground book stacks.

 It’s a beautiful park at all seasons.
 In spring, the park hosts outdoor dance parties.
 In summer, it hosts picnic performances and movies.
 In winter, it’s the home of a really fun Winter Village holiday market with an ice rink.
 It’s one of the great places for holiday shopping with kids.

 Sixth Ave | Bryant Park | Fifth Ave

 (7) to Fifth Ave – Bryant Park

 (1)(2)(3) to Times Sq – 42nd St

 The park’s main entrance is on Sixth Avenue at 41st St. If you are on Fifth Avenue, the park is behind the New York Public Library.

 Friday, October 28 2022 – January 3, 2023